IvanLegas/app-dev/README.md

 # app-dev

-My current favorite game to play is League of Legends: Wild Rift.
+My favorite subjects are Programming and Database.